CatalogueOfLife/coldp/README.md

 #### referenceID
 The reference or nomenclatural act where this nomenclatural relation was established.

-#### referencePage
+#### pageReferenceID
-The exact page number within the reference that the nomenclatural relation starts being mentioned.
+An optional microcitation to the exact page within the reference that the nomenclatural relation starts being mentioned.
+Multiple page references can be given by as a comma concatenated list.

 #### remarks
 Remarks about the relation.